A case FOR sewing Cloth Diapers

 When you sew something you are obviously saving money – but when making fabric diapers it is not just about the money.
 It is a lot of other things, just as important.

-There is this belief ( I believe and many more do – see this article) that cloth diapers are better for my baby than the chemical-filled store-bought diapers.
+There is this belief ( I believe and many more do) that cloth diapers are better for my baby than the chemical-filled store-bought diapers.

 It is also about the environmental impact you are leaving behind.
 I read here that it can take up to 500 years for a disposable diaper to decompose in landfills.
 The baby will have to live in this world which is already filled with all the plastic waste that it can afford.

 True that disposable diapers can make the baby really comfortable, keeping him dry.
 But you may end up keeping it on for longer than is necessary.
 With the cloth diaper, you inevitably change it as soon as it is wet.
 Or the baby will make sure that you do!

 The fact that you can make these beauties in the prints of your choice, in the colours of your choice doesnot influence you?
 Well, that was a major one for me in favour of cloth diapers when I used them for my kids.